Don’t miss the 2019 Wasteland World Car Show!

 Wasteland cars: Though occasional examples have been around for decades, wasteland cars as a car building movement or hobby is a fairly new phenomenon.
 Folks who build custom cars like to argue over definitions sometimes, but what we consider a “wasteland car” is a pretty broad definition, and it mostly focuses on having fun.
 The most iconic wasteland cars have always been the ones featured in the Mad Max films.
 But like the changes in those films over the years, wasteland cars built by fans have evolved as well.
 The current quintessential wasteland cars have some common factors:

 1. They’re off-road capable, because the post-apocalyptic world doesn’t have well-maintained roads.

 2. They have some kind of armor and/or armament, because it’s a dangerous world full of marauders.

-3. Older, non-computer cars are preferred because they are easier to maintain a future with fewer resources.
+3. Older, non-computer cars are preferred because they are easier to maintain in a future with fewer resources.

 4. They’re outrageous and cool-looking, with a Hollywood-style influence.